mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * in Trusted Advisor
   * You see the same findings that Compute Optimizer but with more delay (up to 48 hours)
   * Trusted advisor has much more cost optimization checks and covers also other topics than cost
   * Cost Management provides recommandations for savings plans and reserved instances, not covered by compute optimizer but provided by Trusted Advisor.
-Probablay the same result.
+Probably the same result.